Skwuruhl/darktide-crosshairs-fix/README.md

 Now includes shotshell pellet patterns.
 You can customize how spread is displayed with shotshell weapons via mod options.

+Basic flamer support.
+It's not perfect but much more accurate than vanilla (and scales with FOV).

 The mod has a function that custom crosshairs can use to properly have diagonal segments (e.g. through crosshair remap).
 Additionally other mods can also read the active shotshell and shotshell spread via a function.

 [Nexus Mods](https://www.nexusmods.com/warhammer40kdarktide/mods/36)